- Antonio Brown has been accused of sexual assault by his former trainer

 Whether it’s taking a video during a post-game talk in the locker-room or recording a phone call involving a serious conversation with the head coach, Brown has never been shy about posting his life on social media.

 The Patriots may have other feelings towards how AB goes about his day-to-day on social platforms.
-MyBookie has set the line here at -185 that Brown will at some point post about his personal accolades following a Pats loss.
+The line here is at -185 that Brown will at some point post about his personal accolades following a Pats loss.

 Tom Brady on the Antonio Brown situation – "Things that don't involve me, don't involve me" pic.twitter.com/R5jAiYiu1o